nesian42ryukaiel/CV/content/authors/admin/_index.md

   - UI/UX Design
   - Front-end Frameworks

-# Education to show in About widget
+# Languages to show in About widget
-# education:
-#   courses:
-#     - course: Bachelor's Degree in Entertainment Design
-#       institution: Kookmin University
-#       year: 2016
 languages:
   - Korean
   - English